-To store their research data, USD deployed a Spectra® Verde® NAS solution, BlackPearl® Converged Storage System and a T380 Tape Library with LTO drives.
-By installing the Verde NAS with 8TB SAS drives as the local file system on one site, and the BlackPearl and T380 as the research archive platform at another site, USD implemented a multi-tier, storage-diverse architecture that enabled the high data reliability and availability they desired.
-USD’s complete Spectra solution balances the accessibility of network-attached storage with the long-term protection, cost benefits and scalability of a hybrid storage system leveraging tape.
+To store their research data, USD deployed a Spectra NAS solution, a BlackPearl® Converged Storage System and a T380 Tape Library with LTO drives.
+By installing the NAS with 8TB SAS drives as the local file system on one site, and the BlackPearl and T380 as the research archive platform at another site, USD implemented a multi-tier, storagediverse architecture that enabled the high data reliability and availability they desired.
+USD’s complete Spectra solution balances the accessibility of networkattached storage with the long-term protection, cost benefits and scalability of a hybrid storage system leveraging tape.

 BlackPearl’s tight integration with the Globus research data management platform allows the USD Research Computing Group to talk to all storage targets through one single interface.
-The Verde NAS is used with Globus as NFS/ CIFS file storage, and also as a landing zone to stage archival data.
-Cyberduck and Spectra’s free and open source EON Browser are used to send any additional unmanaged data to the Archive Tier through BlackPearl.
+The Spectra NAS is used with Globus as NFS/CIFS file storage, and also as a landing zone to stage archival data.
+Cyberduck, and Spectra’s free and open source EON Browser, are used to send any additional unmanaged data to the Archive Tier through BlackPearl.
 Their new system should easily increase capacity tenfold, and enables accessibility to a shared pool of storage from multiple sites.

 Finally, the organization needed to move tens of terabytes onto the new system.
 The Spectra solution enabled USD to migrate off of a disk-based archive.
 BlackPearl’s migration capabilities allow data to be moved from one storage type to another quickly and transparently, transferring data in the background while users continue to access assets without disrupting operations.